-Consider consulting a licensed debt collection lawyer, as they specialize in debt defenses and will likely be able to give you more detailed legal advice.
+Consider consulting a licensed debt collection lawyer, as they specialize in debt defenses and will likely give you more detailed legal advice.

-Even if you don’t believe you can afford to hire an attorney, you should ask around, as many debt collection lawyers will take your case for a low fee or a contingent fee.
+Even if you don’t believe you can afford to hire an attorney, you should ask around, as many debt collection lawyers will take your case for a low or contingent fee.

 Settling the debt

 Someone whose debt is legitimate can try to negotiate a debt settlement in exchange for having the lawsuit dropped.

 “It’s a good option for consumers if they know they owe the debt, they agree with the amount and they can afford to pay something,” said Barry Coleman, vice president of counseling and education programs for the National Foundation for Credit Counseling (NFCC).
 “They might be able to work out some sort of settlement and not go to court.”

 Coleman added that there’s incentive for the collection agency to do this, too, because the hassle and expense of court proceedings is also expensive for them.

 Threatening to file for bankruptcy can also help if you decide to settle.
 This doesn’t mean you have to actually file bankruptcy, but qualifying for bankruptcy can give you leverage during a settlement negotiation.